wxf825421673/GEDGWO/README.md

-# GEDGWO
+# GEDGWO (A grey wolf optimizer using Gaussian estimation of distribution)
-MATLAB code of GEDGWO
+The MATLAB code of GEDGWO for the CEC 2014 test